 - Mix sugar and butter: Combine butter and sugar in a large mixing bowl (you’ll be using this bowl for the entire recipe so choose an appropriate size).
 Microwave for 2 minutes, whisk until completely combined.70 grams unsalted butter, 250 grams granulated sugar

-- Whisk in eggs: Let the mixture cool slightly, whisk in the egg and egg yolks until the sugar appears completely dissolved.1 egg, 2 egg yolks
+- Whisk in eggs: Let the mixture cool slightly to prevent your eggs from heating up too much and getting scrambled.
+Whisk in the egg and egg yolks until the sugar appears completely dissolved.1 egg, 2 egg yolks

 - Add in cocoa powder and wet ingredients: Whisk in the cocoa powder and vegetable oil.
 Stir in the sourdough discard thoroughly until no traces remain.72 grams vegetable oil, 75 grams cocoa powder, 56 grams sourdough discard